portege/hrng-tst/test-2/README.md

   acl    = "private"
 }
 ```
-*The terraform script can be found under folder /tf
+*The terraform script can be found under folder `/tf`

-There is one file that managed all the terraform variable, *lokal.tfvars.
+There is one file that managed all the terraform variable, _lokal.tfvars_.
 This will keep its portability and scalability.
 If we need to deploy one more stack, we just can create another _tfvars_ and define the new variables there.

 To start the deployment we can execute terraform command `terraform apply -var-files lokal.tfvars`

 ## Recommendation ##
 As mentioned, this design only for a basic requirement to build a simple data ingestion system.
 For production ready environment, these are the recommendations:
 * Enable SSE on Data storage for data encryption
+* Enable versioning on S3 can also be used for a backup
 * Capacity plan on Kinesis a number of shards
 * Enabling compression on Kinesis Firehose to reduce volume size on S3
+* Enabling a detailed monitoring system

 ## Tradeoff ##
-Since the data stores on S3, then it requires another technology layer to read the data from S3 like a Database.
-Service like AWS Athena can be used to solve this, or installing Hive or Presto on the top of EMR.
+Since the data stores on S3, then it requires another technology layer to read the data from S3 communicate like a Database.
+Service like AWS Athena can be used to solve this, or installing Hive or Presto on the top of EMR as an alternative.
 However, this will create more stack to manage and there will be another additional cost for the implementation.